Jared Green (MA, UKCP)

 - Gestalt therapy

-My sessions are weekly and cost £55 per 50 minute session.
-Some discounted sessions may be available during off-peak periods, please enquire.
+My sessions are weekly and cost £60 per 50 minute session.
+Some discounted sessions may be available during off-peak times, please enquire.

-I am able to offer telephone and online/skype counselling in order to support clients who have already established in a face to face capacity but are then required to travel or otherwise be unavailable for short periods of time.
+I am able to offer telephone and online/skype counselling in order to support clients who have already established in a face to face capacity.

 Maps & Directions